What is a Day Collar, Why Might You Wear One, and Where Can You Get One?

 [Accessories Review] Bijoux Indiscrets MAZE Multiway Faux Leather Body Harness

-I’m back again with another review from Bijoux Indiscrets’ MAZE line, following on from the hand harness and leg garters, cat ears, and collar.
+I’m back again with another review from Bijoux Indiscrets’ MAZE line, following on from the hand harness and leg garters, and collar.
 Today we’re looking at the MAZE Multiway Faux Leather Body Harness, which is available in both black and tan.

 MAZE Faux Leather Body Harness

 The MAZE Multiway Harness is a faux leather body harness made of polyurethane (PU) leather.
-It is certified vegan and, though PU itself is a highly problematic material from an environmental perspective, the MAZE range is made from recycled materials that would otherwise have gone to waste.
+It is certified vegan and, though PU itself is a highly problematic material from an environmental perspective, the MAZE BDSM wear range is made from recycled materials that would otherwise have gone to waste.
 (I talk about that a little more in my last MAZE review.)

 Model wearing the Bijoux Indiscrets Multiway Harness